Skip to main content

 Advertisement

-"We went all in on beverages," Sparks said, describing the development of Curby's expansive dispensed offering, which includes a tea bar with approximately 40 varieties, handmade Zoomies and Red Bull Refreshers energy drinks, Twisters craft soda concoctions and other c-store staples.
+"We went all-in on beverages," Sparks said, describing the development of Curby's expansive dispensed offering, which includes a tea bar with approximately 40 varieties, handmade Zoomies and Red Bull Refreshers energy drinks, Twisters craft soda concoctions and other c-store staples.

-At Kwik Trip, where dispensed beverages make up roughly 11% of foodservice category sales, the company opted to deal with increased beverage competition by leaning into its self-serve offerings.
+At Kwik Trip, where dispensed beverages make up roughly 11% of foodservice category sales, the company has opted to deal with increased beverage competition by leaning into its self-serve offerings.

 "How we look at it at Kwik Trip is, how do we compete with all the corner stores that now have coffee at some sort of drive-thru, and how do we compete with ourselves and our cooler doors?
 This has been our solution so far and it's working pretty well," he said.
 "Are we growing our sales at a really fast clip?
-No, but are we maintaining our numbers from the last couple of years with a little bit of growth?
+No. But are we maintaining our numbers from the last couple of years with a little bit of growth?
 Absolutely."

 [Read more: Convenience Foodservice Alliance Convenes in Tampa]